wildxmxtt/spotbot2/README.md

 ## Contributing
 If something is wrong, [Open an issue.](http://github.com/wildxmxtt/spotbot2/issues/new)

-This project exists thank to all the people who contribute.
+This project exists thanks to all the people who contribute.

 <a href="https://github.com/wildxmxtt/spotbot2/graphs/contributors"><img src="https://contrib.rocks/image?repo=wildxmxtt/spotbot2" /></a>